WiseTechGlobal/Blazor.Diagrams/WTGPublishPackageGuide.md

 ## Creating Releases with Github Actions

 ### Releases
 When a PR is **merged to master**, the GitHub Action 'Create release' should run.
 This action creates a GitHub Release and uploads the package to the release.
-The package is created on build in the action and should contain Blazor.Diagrams.dll, Blazor.Diagrams.Core.dll and SvgPathProperties.dll.
+The package created should contain Blazor.Diagrams.dll, Blazor.Diagrams.Core.dll and SvgPathProperties.dll.

 This action also pushes this release to NuGet, see [WTG.Z.Blazor.Diagrams on nuget](https://proget.wtg.zone/feeds/Gallery/WTG.Z.Blazor.Diagrams/versions).
 We access this internally at WiseTech through ProGet, see [WTG.Z.Blazor.Diagrams on proget](https://proget.wtg.zone/feeds/Gallery/WTG.Z.Blazor.Diagrams/versions).
 See [this article](https://inedo.com/proget/private-nuget-server) for more info about how and why proget is used as our source.